Koficodeit/HTML-CSS-Project/Mini - Task/Header-Hero Section/Animated Background/Gradient Background/READM.md

 1. Clone or download the repository.
 2. Open the <index.html> file in any modern web browser to view the hero section.
-3. Modify the hero section content or shape divider styles directly in the HTML and CSS files to customize the design.
+3. Edit the gradient colors, animation duration, or text content to customize the design.